Telescope imaging beyond the Rayleigh limit in extremely low SNR

 Additionally, SSRI successfully estimated the correct brightness ratio for all cases, with a margin of error of approximately 0.2.
 In contrast, CLEAN and Richardson-Lucy deconvolution methods failed to accurately estimate brightness, often yielding higher relative brightness ratios compared to the ground truth.
 This discrepancy can be attributed to these methods' tendency to assign greater weight to intense point sources while neglecting signals from weaker point sources when multiple point sources coexist within a scene.
-As a result, it can be concluded that CLEAN and Richardson-Lucy deconvolution methods are insufficient for accurately resolving scenes with multiple point sources exhibiting varying levels of brightness within the sub-Rayleigh limit.
-On the other hand, the SSRI method demonstrated suitability and effectiveness in handling such complex scenarios.
+We conclude that CLEAN and Richardson-Lucy deconvolution methods are insufficient for accurately resolving scenes with multiple point sources exhibiting varying levels of brightness within the sub-Rayleigh limit.
+On the other hand, the SSRI method demonstrated an accurate estimation of source brightness, number, and position in such complex scenarios.

-\emph{Monte Carlo Simulation for extreme low SNR}
+\subsection{Monte Carlo Simulation for extreme low SNR}

-SSRI's performance was evaluated under challenging conditions involving extremely low SNR and a large relative brightness ratio of [1,5] (Figure 5a and 5b).
-Remarkably, even under the extremely low SNR condition where human perception cannot discern the existence of point sources due to severe noise, SSRI estimated centroids well considering the uncertainty in ground truth position due to air movement.

-Further statistical analysis in Figure 5c-f was conducted for 30 different scenes captured with SNR < 1.2 and relative brightness ratios of [1, 2] and [1, 5].
-For scenes with distances between two-point sources larger than the Rayleigh limit (0.99-1.23R), both CLEAN and Richardson-Lucy algorithms correctly estimated the number of point sources with high probabilities (>0.4) and small position errors (<2 pixels).
+SSRI's performance was evaluated under challenging conditions involving extremely low SNR and a large relative brightness ratio of [1,5] (figure \ref{fig5}(a) and (b)).
+Remarkably, even under the extremely low SNR condition where visual perception cannot discern the existence of point sources due to severe noise, SSRI estimated centroids well.
+Further statistical analysis was conducted for 30 different scenes captured with SNR $<$ 1.2 and relative brightness ratios of [1, 2] and [1, 5], which is shown in figure \ref{fig5}(c)-(f).
+For scenes with distances between two-point sources larger than the Rayleigh limit (0.99-1.23R), both CLEAN and Richardson-Lucy algorithms correctly estimated the number of point sources with high probabilities ($>$0.4) and small position errors ($<$2 pixels).
 However, their correct number estimation probabilities decreased as the distance decreased, failing completely below the critical distance of 0.62R and 0.74R for relative brightness ratios of [1,2] and [1,5], respectively.